Welcome to Project Q

 Q is for queer.
 You already know that.
-Project Q and its weekly print publication Q magazine are much more.
+Project Q and its weekly print publication Q ATLus magazine are much more.

 The word itself, a slur whose power we proudly reclaim for ourselves, is our inspiration.
 It symbolizes a look into our diverse identities, the way we connect and associate with each other, and the prism through which we view our lives.

-For gay men, lesbians, bisexuals, transgender people, and all of those that make up our queer village, Project Q provides a distinct take on the news, information, events, attitudes – and the juicy dish and buzz – that impact our lives.
+For gay men, lesbians, bisexuals, transgender people, and all of those that make up our queer village, Project Q provides a distinct take on the news, information and events that impact our lives.
 We combine the authority of traditional journalism with the tone and sensibility of today that makes you feel right at home.

-We aim to be a major part of your queer media diet by offering breaking news, culture and entertainment with attitude, sassy opinions and event photos.
-In June 2014, we expanded and took our fresh take on LGBT news, events and photos to Houston with Project Q Houston.
+We aim to be a major part of your queer media diet by offering breaking news, in-depth political coverage, culture and entertainment stories and event photos.
+In June 2014, we expanded and took our fresh take on LGBTQ news to Houston with Project Q Houston.
 In November 2017, Q magazine began printing each week.
+During the pandemic, the magazine relaunched as Q ATLus.

 And Project Q is not a one-way affair.
 We aim to provide an engaging experience that connects and interacts with you.
 There are stories to tell, and you should participate.